 Amsterdam is one of the prettiest places to visit in Europe.
-Winding canals, colourful tulips and outstanding architecture all contributes to making it one of the most Instagrammable places in the world.
+Winding canals, colourful tulips and outstanding architecture all contribute to making it one of the most Instagrammable places in the world.
 We’ve scoped out the areas to go in the Dutch capital to make sure you capture the best photos for Instagram on your trip.
-From local food at Foodhallen, the Red Light District at dusk, street art in De Pijp and pretty windmills, check out the picture perfect places that will reel in the likes once you press ‘post’ - and at the same time, will also leave you falling in love with the city that never sleeps…
+From local food at Foodhallen, the Red Light District at dusk, street art in De Pijp and pretty windmills, check out the picture-perfect places that will reel in the likes once you press ‘post’ - and at the same time, will also leave you falling in love with the city that never sleeps…

 Need a hostel in Amsterdam?

 1. The Nine Streets